thedemons/opentele/README.md

 ## License

-The subscription fee is one ⭐ per month.
+The subscription fee is one :star: per month.
 .. just kidding